kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/setting_up_memory_allocation.md

 ### Page Grained Physical memory allocations
 - It means that when free memory is either allocated or deallocated... it is done in a pagewise manner. ie The address of a new empty page is returned when an allocation is needed.
 - A page in our system is 4096 bytes long. ie 4 KiB
-- A page allocation is less precise that a byte allocation.
+- A page allocation is less precise than a byte allocation.
 Allocating a whole page(4096 bytes) in a single command is better than allocoting bytes 4096 times.
 It means you need to execute 4096 byte-wise commands in order to do what a single page command would have done.
 - Also building a management system for bytes is harder than building the same sytem for pages.
 There are more items to manage in a byte-wise system... for one page that you need to manage... you need to manage 4085 more items if you had taken the byte route.